November 4, 2025

 If you look long enough at pure chaos, you might find a strong correlation

-• But it could have happened by chance!
+• It could have happened by chance!

 Arbitary Correlations